Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool submits a peer attestation for another agent after an interaction.
-It distinguishes from sibling tools (all read-only) by emphasizing it is the primary mechanism for building reputation and recording evaluations.
+The description clearly states 'Submit a peer attestation (rating) for another agent after an interaction.'
+It uses a specific verb (submit) and resource (attestation), and distinguishes from sibling tools like check_reputation and get_attestations_received by explaining its role as the primary reputation-building mechanism.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.